Tannu Uriankhai: End of Qing rule

-By the early 20th century the Uriankhai economy had seriously deteriorated, resulting in the increasing poverty of its people.
-The causes were varied: declining number of fur-bearing animals probably due to over-hunting by both Uriankhais and Russians; declining number of livestock as a result of the export market to Siberia; and periodic natural disasters (especially droughts and plagues), which took a fearful toll on livestock herds.

-There was another reason.
-Uriankhai trade with Russians was conducted on credit using a complex system of valuation principally pegged to squirrel skins.
+By the early 20th century, the Uriankhai economy had seriously deteriorated, resulting in its people becoming impoverished.
+The causes were varied: the declining number of fur-bearing animals likely from over-hunting by both Uriankhais and Russians; the declining number of livestock as a result of the export market to Siberia; and periodic natural disasters (especially droughts and plagues), which were detrimental to livestock herds.
+Additionally, Uriankhai trade with Russians was conducted on credit using a complex system of valuation principally pegged to squirrel skins.
 As the number of squirrels declined because of over-hunting, the price of goods increased.
 The Russians also manipulated the trade by encouraging credit purchases at usurious rates of interest.
-If repayment were not forthcoming, Russian merchants would drive off the livestock either of the debtor or of his relatives or friends.
-This resulted in retaliatory raids by the Uriankhai.
+If repayment were not forthcoming, Russian merchants would drive off the livestock of either the debtor or of his relatives or friends, which led to retaliatory raids by the Uriankhai.

 The situation worsened when the Han people arrived from China proper.
 Although the Qing had successfully kept Han traders out of Uriankhai (unlike in other parts of Outer Mongolia and other parts of the frontier), in 1902 they were allowed to cross the border to counter Russian domination of the Uriankhai economy.
-By 1910 there were 30 or so shops, all branches of Han-owned firms operating in Uliastai.
-For a host of reasons—more aggressive selling, easier credit terms, cheaper and more popular goods for sale—the Han people soon dominated commerce just as they had in Outer Mongolia.
+By 1910, there were 30 or so shops, all branches of Han-owned firms operating in Uliastai.
+For many reasons—more aggressive selling, easier credit terms, cheaper and more popular goods for sale—the Han people soon dominated commerce just as they had in Outer Mongolia.
 Soon, the Uriankhais, commoners and princes alike, had accumulated large debts to the Han.